Freshman

 • Official College Transcript (reflecting A.A. progress or completion)

-• This is one of the most streamlined and reliable ways to ensure timely delivery to FAMU.
+• This is the most preferred and streamlined way to ensure timely delivery to FAMU.

 Electronic Submission Platforms